Inflammation of the adenoids: causes and treatment

 Treatment with medications is carried out if the size of the adenoids is not too large, when there are no special problems with hearing and breathing, and the nasal mucosa is practically not inflamed.

-Of the drugs, antihistamines are usually used, since it is very important to relieve swelling and inflammation.
-One of these drugs is diazolin, which reduces mucus production and suppresses pain.
+Antihistamines are usually used as medications, since it is very important to relieve swelling and inflammation.
+One such medicine is Diazolin, which reduces mucus production and suppresses pain.
 In addition, various topical antiseptics are used.

-Nowadays, laser therapy is often used in the treatment of adenoids - a treatment in which the tissues of the tonsils and the nasal mucosa are exposed to a stream of light rays.
-Under the influence of laser radiation, the work immune system...
-To achieve the effect, you need to carry out from 7 to 15 daily sessions.
-During the year, such therapy is recommended 3-4 times.
+Nowadays, in the treatment of adenoids, laser therapy is often used - a treatment in which the tissues of the tonsils and the nasal mucosa are exposed to a stream of light rays.
+Operation improves under the influence of laser radiation immune system.
+To achieve the effect, you need to conduct from 7 to 15 daily sessions.
+It is recommended to carry out such therapy 3-4 times throughout the year.

-If medical treatment of the adenoids does not give good results or serious complications have arisen, they must be removed.
-The removal operation is performed only after the tests and under local anesthesia.
-Most often it goes well, and after a few hours the patient can go home.
+If drug treatment of adenoids does not produce good results or serious complications arise, they need to be removed.
+The removal operation is carried out only after tests and under local anesthesia.
+Most often it passes safely, and after a few hours the patient can go home.

-After the operation, you need to adhere to certain rules: avoid physical activity, too cold and hot food, as well as salty, greasy and spicy (anything that can irritate the throat).
-In addition, you need to protect your vocal cords and speak softly.
+After the operation, you need to adhere to certain rules: avoid physical activity, too cold and hot food, as well as salty, fatty and spicy foods (anything that can irritate the throat).
+In addition, you need to take care of your vocal cords and speak quietly.

-There are contraindications to operations, and there are many of them: hemophilia, leukemia and other blood diseases, diseases of the cardiovascular system, infectious diseases in an acute form.
-In addition, it is highly undesirable to carry out the operation during pregnancy or breastfeeding, as well as in the presence of pathologies in the renal system.
+There are contraindications to operations, and there are many of them: hemophilia, leukemia and other blood diseases, diseases of the cardiovascular system, and acute infectious diseases.
+In addition, it is highly undesirable to perform surgery during pregnancy or breastfeeding, as well as in the presence of pathologies in the renal system.

 Sometimes the use of folk remedies gives a good effect.
-So, essential oil of thuja is very useful, which helps relieve swelling and constricts blood vessels.
+So, thuja essential oil is very useful, which helps relieve swelling and constricts blood vessels.

-In addition, the following means provide tangible help to the body:
+In addition, the following products provide significant assistance to the body:

 - Baths with the addition of essential oils: eucalyptus, chamomile, sage.